WindhoverLabs/SLE-Provider-Simulator-/README.md

 # YAMCS SLE Provider Simulator

 Open a shell for the Provider Simulator and another shell for the YAMCS-SLE client.
-Launch the Proider Simulator first and then the YAMCS-SLE client.
+Launch the Provider Simulator first and then the YAMCS-SLE client.

 To launch YAMCS using sitl_commander_workspace, you must first make the workspace following the instructions from airliner/README.md